Using first principles to designing and implement a API to wrap ML functionality.

 /models/{modelID} |

-single resource for the userID 's models sub-collection |
+single resource from the models collection |

-userID and modelId |
+modelId |

 path parameters |